Welding II: Steel TIG Class

 This class has suggested but not required prerequisites.
 See below for details.

-• How steel TIG applies to materials such as aluminum, stainless steel, and others
+• How steel TIG principles apply to other metals like stainless steel and aluminum.

 • Prerequisites: Welding I or other MIG experience is strongly recommended, but not required.
 Questions? productionlafontaine@gmail.com